-It's been a time of transition for St. Helena's iconic Harvest Inn, the 78-room hotel that has an enviable address: One Main
+It's been a time of transition for St. Helena's iconic Harvest Inn. the 78-room hotel that has an enviable address: One Main Street.

-In the spring, the hotel's own-ers, City-Core Hospitality LLC, announced a strategic alliance with Woodside Hotel Group, which has taken over the day-today operations.
-City-Core Hos-pitality LLC principals are Rick Kaufman and Andrew Garay.
+In the spring, the hotel's owners, City-Core Hospitality LLC, announced a strategic alliance with Woodside Hotel Group, which has taken over the day-today operations.
+City-Core Hospitality LLC principals are Rick Kaufman and Andrew Garay.

-Shortly thereafter, Nathan Davis was hired as vice president and general manager, Steve Gaebe as director of sales and marketing, and Shawn Hyre as food and beverage manager.
-Chef Charlie Palmer left in late February.
+Shortly thereafter, Nathan Davis was hired as vice president and general manager, Steve Gaebe as director of sales and marketing, and Shawn Hyer as food and beverage manager.
+Chef and former part-owner Charlie Palmer left in late February.
 Recently, Chris Kurth was hired as executive chef and Graham Zimmerman as executive sous chef.

-Prior to joining Harvest Inn, Davis most recently oversaw all operations at Bodega Bay Lodge, an 83-room hotel located on the Sonoma Coast that is also a part of the Woodside Hotel Group collection.
+Prior to joining Harvest Inn, Davis most recently oversaw all operations at Bodega Bay Lodge, an 83room hotel located on the Sonoma Coast that is also a part of the Woodside Hotel Group collection.

 Davis also has worked at the Silverado Resort & Spa as the resort manager, where he led preparation in welcoming back the PGA to the resort after an absence of more than 20 years, according to a press release.
 "His proudest achievement at Silverado was the final year in welcoming the new title sponsor, Safeway, and taking over all on-course food and beverage offerings," said the press release.
+He also staffed the on-course concessions with help from nine nonprofits.